xmf-xmodeler/XMF/com.ceteva.xmf.system/readme.txt

 - Right-click the top-most Manifest.xmf -> Manifest / Build

 - Refresh the project com.ceteva.xmf.system in Eclipse (select and hit F5) to see the newly created .o files.
-They will be local files not be part of the repository due to the .gitignore configuration.
+They will be local files and not part of the repository due to the .gitignore configuration.

 - To build new system images in xmf-img/, invoke "bin/makexmf ." and